Research Projects

 Student's roles

-1) Work on protein expression and purification.
+1) Perform protein expression and purification.

-2) Prepare and evaluate EM sample.
+2) Prepare and evaluate EM samples.

 Supervisor